corentinbeaulieu/mpc/src/MPC_Lowcomm/MPC_Message_Passing.md

     * MPI rank can't go beyond 16 bit encoding, meaning that a mismatch could occur if there is more than 65536 processes exchanging with the current one at the same time.
-The real rank is retrieved from as local map to levereage the initial hard limit (because the rank was initally exchanged trought the match_bits)
+The real rank is retrieved from as local map to levereage the initial hard limit (because the rank was initially exchanged through the match_bits)
-    * The sequence number on the endpoint cannot exeed 8-bit encoding, meaning that two given processes cannot have more than 256 on-the-fly messages without any mismatch occuring.
+    * The sequence number on the endpoint cannot exceed 8-bit encoding, meaning that two given processes cannot have more than 256 on-the-fly messages without any mismatch occurring.
     * A message type should be defined by inter_thread_comm and not go beyond a 8-bit encoding, or 256 values.
 For RDV messages, this type is truncated by one bit and is limited to 128 types only (clerly enough by the time this